-'''

 'encryption.use_legacy_base64_encoding' => false,

-'''

 Use the legacy base64 format for encrypted files instead of the more space-efficient binary format.
-This affects only newly written files; existing encrypted files remain readable regardless of the format.
+The option affects only newly written files, existing encrypted files will not be touched and will remain readable whether they use the new format or not.